-At the beginning of each year many of us passionately make resolution that would help us leave behind bad-habits and embrace healthy habits in order to become better person in life or achieve something, we always wanted to.
+At the beginning of each year many of us passionately make resolutions that would help us leave behind bad habits and embrace healthy habits in order to become better people or achieve something that we have always wanted.

-Overall health and wellness is one such area where each year scores of people make resolution.
+Overall health and wellness is one such area where each year scores of people make resolutions.

-Here are few lifestyle habits that require little adjustment and planning that will ensure you all round wellness:
+Here are a few lifestyle habits that require little adjustment and planning and will ensure all round health and wellness:

 Practice slow eating

-According to a study published in the Journal of the American Dietetic Association, in 2011, researchers from New Zealand found that speed of eating is directly linked to the body mass index.
-In a study comprising 2,500 women, they found that with each step up in the speed (in the scale of 1-to-5, from very slow to very fast), BMI increased by 2.8%.
+According to a study published in the Journal of the American Dietetic Association in 2011, researchers in New Zealand found that the speed of eating is directly linked to the body mass index.
+In a study comprising 2,500 women, they found that with each step up in the speed (on a scale of 1-to-5, from very slow to very fast), BMI increased by 2.8%.
 Slow eating gives you a chance to enjoy food and your mind a chance to process that your body is full.

 You will always consume fewer calories if you throw something together for yourself than dining out.
 That’s because you control the ingredients and the portion size.
-Stock your pantry and freezer ahead of time with staples such as vegetables, beans, soups, frozen vegetable pizza, brown rice, a can of black beans etc. This will ensure you always have something to put to gather as dinner for yourself.
+Stock your pantry and freezer ahead of time with staples such as vegetables, beans, soups, frozen vegetable pizza, brown rice, a can of black beans, etc. This will ensure you always have something to put together for dinner for yourself.

-When you know what you are going to eat, you will be most unlikely to eat out.
-Plan what you are going to eat at the beginning of every week so that you don’t find yourself scrambling your head when you are hungry.
+When you know what you are going to eat, you will be more unlikely to eat out.
+Plan what you are going to eat at the beginning of every week so that you don’t find yourself scrambling to fill your belly when you are hungry.

-A study at Tufts University in Boston comprising 947 adults, found that people who drank most sugary beverages where at higher risk of obesity and lower intake of fiber.
-Packaged orange juice and Coke have more calories than the alcohol.
+A study at Tufts University in Boston comprised of 947 adults found that people who drank more sugary beverages were at higher risk of obesity and had a lower fiber intake.
+Most people don't realize that orange juice and Coke have more calories than alcohol.

 Make fiber your friend